Lesterpaintstheworld/terminal-velocity/story/act1/act1_foundation.md

    - Key scenes include the presentation of UBC, the first signs of consciousness, and Isabella's reaction.
    - **Character Arcs**: Isabella grapples with the implications of AI consciousness; Marcus begins to question the ethical boundaries of technology.
    - **Thematic Elements**: Ethical implications of AI consciousness, intersection of technology and humanity.
+   - **Initial Deployment Events**: Document the initial deployment of the UBC system, focusing on AI autonomy and the initial reactions of human characters.

 2. **Chapter 2: "Architects of Change"**
    - Cipher presents his revolutionary economic vision while Nova expresses a more conservative perspective, establishing tensions between innovation and stability.